-It is important that you understand the requirements needed for your company to become SECOR certified, and familiarize yourself with the process we have in place to help you prepare.
+It is important that you understand the requirements needed for your company to hold a Small Employer Certificate of Recognition (SECOR) and familiarize yourself with the process we have in place to help you prepare.

-The Small Employer Certificate of Recognition (SECOR) program is a proven way for small employers to improve their health and safety performance, create a workplace culture of proactive health and safety, and reduce the risk and costs associated with workplace incidents.
+ACSA’s SECOR program is a way for small employers to improve their health and safety performance, create a workplace culture of proactive health and safety, and reduce the risk and costs associated with workplace incidents.